Multinational state: Canada

 Whether Canada should be described as "multinational" is an ongoing topic in academia and popular discourse.
 The current policy of the federal government is that Canada is bilingual—English and French are both official languages—and multicultural.
-In 2006, the House of Commons of Canada voted in favor of Government Business No. 11, which states that the Québécois "form a nation within a united Canada".
+In 2006, the House of Commons of Canada voted in favour of Government Business No. 11, which states that the Québécois "form a nation within a united Canada".
 According to Canadian political philosopher Charles Blattberg, Canada should be seen as a multinational country.
 All Canadians are members of Canada as a civic or political community, a community of citizens, and this is a community that contains many other kinds within it.
 These include not only communities of ethnic, regional, religious, and civic (the provincial and municipal governments) sorts, but also national communities, which often include or overlap with many of the other kinds.
 He thus recognizes the following nations within Canada: those formed by the various First Nations, that of francophone Quebecers, that of the anglophones who identify with English Canadian culture, and perhaps that of the Acadians.

 Asia

+Afghanistan

+While Pashto and Dari being Afghanistan's two official languages, the nation is separated into several ethnolinguistic groups which the major ones include the Pashtuns, Tajiks, Hazaras, Uzbeks, Aimaqs, Turkmens, Balochs, and Sadats.
+Among the minor groups are the Pashayis, Nuristanis, Pamiris, Kurds, Kyrgyz, Gujjar and several others.

+Bhutan

+The four major groups that compose Bhutan's ethnic population are the Ngalops, which make up the majority, the Sharchops, the Lhotshampas, and the aboriginal or indigenous tribal peoples living in villages and communities scattered throughout the country.
+There are also Tibetan refugees that have been around since 1959 during the 1959 Tibetan Rebellion.

+Cambodia

+While the ethnic Khmer make up 90-94% of Cambodia, others consists of four different major minority groups: the Chams, the indigenous highland Khmer Loeu tribes, the ethnic Chinese, and the ethnic Vietnamese, in addition to other smaller minority groups such as the Khmer Krom.